Torus knotted Reeb dynamics and the Calabi invariant: The ECH chain complex

-\begin{remark} Crucially, Proposition \ref{prop:pqM} doesn't rule out any other differentials.
+\begin{remark} Crucially, Proposition \ref{prop:pqM} and Lemma \ref{lem:pqM} do not rule out any other differentials.
 It is not immediately obvious from the index formula or the ordinary homology of the total space -- because it is just $S^3$ -- that these are indeed the only differentials or index one moduli spaces.
 To establish that these are the only differentials and index one moduli spaces requires the roundabout method of appealing to the known computation of the ECH of $(S^3,\xi_{std})$, which we complete in the proof of Proposition \ref{cor:nodiffp} in \S\ref{sss:finalcomp}. \end{remark}